mgiroux/RocketShip/README.md

 # RocketShip PHP Framework

 RocketShip is a web framework that makes developing web sites and web applications in record time.
+The documentation will be available soon.